ISAITB/docs-tdl/source/constructs/index.rst

     @id, no, Used as the name of a ``map`` variable that will be used to store provided input (if no per-input assignment is provided).
     @title, no, A short title to display for this step (default is "interact").
-    @desc, no, A description for the user interaction.
+    @desc, no, A description for the user interaction to display to the user and to include in the test session log.
     @with, no, The ID of the actor this interaction refers to.
 If not specified is is assumed to be the test case actor defined as the SUT.
     @inputTitle, no, A custom text to display as the title of the user input popup (default is "Server interaction").
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
 See also :ref:`tdl-steps-common-stoponerror`.